By Shelby Cheyenne Job

 * * *

 The problems with big data become apparent when you realize that the internet and its cloud are not just digital abstractions, but a material network of concrete components: thousands of miles of fiberoptic cables, added to the raw materials required to build them, the energy-intensive data centers they connect to, and the billions of electronic devices they power.
 With millions of iPhones touting wireless connections to the cloud, the physical reality of a world bound with industrial cables and wires goes unseen.
 This is particularly true when that industrial footprint is buried under the floor of the deep sea.
-As one New York Times writer puts it, “People think that data is in the cloud, but it’s not.
+As one New York Times writer put it, “People think that data is in the cloud, but it’s not.
 It’s in the ocean.”
 So much data infrastructure has been installed in the ocean that lined end-to-end, deep sea fiberoptic cables could wrap around the globe 22 times.
-Imagine these cables crisscrossing over the ocean floor, carrying infinite tidbits of data from mundane bank transactions to the President’s tweets, to that often Googled question, how does the internet work?
+Imagine these cables crisscrossing the ocean floor, carrying infinite tidbits of data from mundane bank transactions to the President’s tweets, to that often Googled question, how does the internet work?
 In all, 99 percent of the world’s data travels through the ocean’s trenches.
 Each byte of data rubs elbows with marine life we aren’t even aware exists as it rides along a fiberoptic railway through the watery Wild West.

 Strung across delicate and little-understood marine ecosystems, the massive undersea data industry is raising alarms.
 Environmental researchers such as Jean-Baptiste Jouffray, a graduate student at the Stockholm Resilience Centre, explain that “the extent, intensity, and diversity of today’s aspirations (in the ocean) are unprecedented.”
 Coining the term “blue acceleration” to describe industrialization of the sea floor, Jouffray and fellow researchers argue that the ocean has become the latest high-impact frontier of the Anthropocene.
 To what extent “blue acceleration” will damage marine ecosystems with noise, heat dissipation, and contamination is highly contentious.
 Minimal research has been done that might clarify the short- and long-term effects.
 In the absence of environmental research, cable companies have funded industry studies in support of their claims that cables are benign features of their underwater habitat.

 These cable companies even go so far as to argue that it is the cable infrastructure itself that is under threat from marine life, specifically sharks.
 And indeed, there is evidence of sharks interfering with sub-cables.
-In the 1980s, cable companies reported sharks responsible for decommissioning the same cable line on four separate occasions, making sharks the original hackers.
+In the 1980s, cable companies reported that sharks were responsible for decommissioning the same cable line on four separate occasions, making sharks the original hackers.
 In 2010, video footage showing sharks’ antagonistic relationship with fiberoptic cables went viral on YouTube.
 Viewers expressed their amusement in the comments section, making puns about the shark’s “megabyte” and blaming it for their subpar Internet connection.
 The increased publicity seemed to reflect an uptick in shark attacks, prompting Google to take action in 2014.
 The data giant announced that its new cables would don a Kevlar coating aimed at protecting the fiberoptic lines within from the jaws of, well, Jaws.
 Google’s statement mentioned little about the safety of the sharks.
 The report also fell short of providing a reason for sharks’ interest in data-laden cables.
 Cable companies suggest that sharks’ ability to sense the electro-magnetic field produced through the vibrations of suspended cables leads them to believe that the cables are food.
 Alternatively, shark specialists say not to underestimate the animals’ curiosity.
 If you came across a cable in your backyard, you would probably check it out, too.

 If sharks are a principal concern for cable companies, the ocean floor surrounding the Galápagos might not be the optimal place to sink a cable.
 What made the islands ideal for Darwin’s scientific research — the variety and abundance of flora and fauna — make the islands a poor home for undersea data.
 Home to 32 species of cable predators, the area has “the highest abundance of sharks in the world.”
 Nevertheless, plans to sink the America Movil-Telxius West Coast Cable just south of Isla Isabella in the Galápagos were made in 2019.
 Set to be operable sometime in 2020, the cable will run down the west coast of South America, from Puerto San José, Guatemala, to Valparaíso, Chile.
 The cable will represent a measly 0.01 percent of cables wrapped around the Earth’s crust, but its impact is significant.
 Parts of South America previously bereft of data connection will now have command over 108 terabits of data per second.
 All of those 0s and 1s certainly outnumber their marine predators, but they’re still no match against a shark attack.